 The café in the Community Centre is a great place to meet and now has longer opening hours.
 It is partly staffed by volunteers and helps us to raise money for the upkeep of the centre.
 Do pay us a visit soon as see for yourself.
 More information and menus can be found here.

-After School Activity Clubs for pupils in years 6-9, are now underway on Mons-Thurs 4-5pm.
+After School Activity Clubs have extended the age range to all pupils aged 8 and above.
+They are now on Mon, Wed and Thurs 4-5pm.
 The cost is only £3 per session for an hour of sport in the main hall.
 Click here for more details.